 - Invitations to Fulbright Austria-organized enrichment activities throughout the year

-- Assisting in the instruction of English 13 hours per week (plus preparation) from October 1 - May 31.
+- Assisting in the instruction of English 13 hours (plus preparation) per week (October 1–May 31)

-- Monthly salary for October-May.
-The Austrian government will deduct health/accident insurance and income tax.
+- Monthly salary October–May (the Austrian government will deduct health/accident insurance and income tax)

-- Full medical coverage under the Austrian national health plan from October 1 - July 15.
+- Full medical coverage under the Austrian national health plan (October 1–July 15)

 Fulbright Austria reviews project proposals for their coherence and quality and also takes into account their ability to contribute to the promotion of mutual understanding between the people of Austria and the United States.
 It is particularly—but by no means exclusively—interested in the promotion of Austrian studies and in proposals of bilateral or comparative relevance that enhance Austrian-American collaboration.

-There are NO independent Fulbright English Teaching Assistantships awards for Austria.
-Students interested exclusively in teaching assistantship positions to Austria without projects or university enrollment are encouraged to consider applying for the Austrian Federal Ministry of Education, Science and Research Teaching Assistantship (USTA) program, which has been managed by Fulbright Austria (the Austrian-American Educational Commission) since 1962.
+There are NO independent Fulbright English Teaching Assistant Awards for Austria.
+Students interested exclusively in teaching assistantship positions in Austria without projects or university enrollment are encouraged to consider applying for the Austrian Federal Ministry of Education, Science and Research Teaching Assistantship (USTA) program, which has been administered by Fulbright Austria (the Austrian-American Educational Commission) since 1962.
 Please note that the USTA program is not a Fulbright program and has a separate application process and deadline.
 See the USTA program website for details.

-October 1 to June 30, beginning with a one-week Fulbright orientation and an additional one-week teaching assistantship orientation in late September.
+9 months: October 1–June 30, beginning with a one-week Fulbright orientation and an additional one-week teaching assistantship orientation in late September.

 Applications from graduating seniors and recent undergraduates are welcome.
-Candidates should explain their proposed research project in their application as well as their interest in the teaching assistantship component of the award.
+Applicants should explain their proposed research project in their application as well as their interest in the teaching assistantship component of the grant.

 Accepted Degree Levels

-German language proficiency at the intermediate level must be demonstrated by the award starting date.
+Two years of college-level study, or the equivalent, prior to commencing the grant.
+German-language proficiency at the intermediate level must be demonstrated by the grant starting date.